 An online community is a place where all of your members can go to interact, whether that is through your website, social media, or messaging platforms like Slack.
 This community will help you during crisis times, but it can also help you to connect members that aren’t located near each other, help answer questions outside of meetings, and simply create a sense of community even when you are not physically together.

-Get to Know Your Members
+Get To Know Your Members

-The last, and perhaps most important, way you can increase membership retention is to get to know your members better!
+The last, and perhaps most important, the way you can increase membership retention is to get to know your members better!

 By focusing your time and energy on getting to know your members you will create a personal connection with them that will increase their chances of renewing membership.